 Your first job is to find out what noises are present in your locations and if they can be eliminated.
 Nothing feels worse than getting back to the studio and finding out that you’re really great audio was ruined by a ticking clock or a strange humming noise that fades in and out at random intervals.

-You have to do your due diligence before you ever begin shooting.
-You have to scout each location with a micro recorder.
-Bring it home.
+You need to scout each location with a micro recorder before choosing it for production.
+Record every area you are considering.
+Bring the recording home.
 Listen to it.
 If you find it to be acceptable without a cast and crew roaming around, chances are it will be okay during the shoot.

 Your next job is to know your equipment.
 You need to know exactly what each piece of equipment does and how it does it.
 You also need to know how to maximize your equipment in both practical and impractical situations.